sramos21/hello-world/README.md

 This is a new repository to know how Github works
 This is Sergio Ramos trying to know how Github works and how to use it correctly Now Jorge is editing this one

+Again, this is Sergio Ramos editing a file to test from GitHub to Jira.